12/05/2025

 Chapter 5: Set Clear, Achievable Goals

 With your body fat percentage measured, establish specific weight loss goals.
 Determine how many pounds you want to lose, then ask yourself a critical question: "Am I truly committed to losing this weight?"
 Your honest answer determines your likelihood of success.
 Write down your goals, make them specific and measurable, and set realistic timelines.
-Breaking larger goals into smaller milestones helps maintain motivation and provides regular opportunities to celebrate progress.
+Breaking larger goals into smaller milestones helps maintain motivation and provides regular opportunities to celebrate success.

 6: Build Your Exercise Routine